shekharbiswas/snowflake/README.md

 - Integrated ML and AI
 - User friendly and easy to use.
 - Modern feature like Time Travel ( also other platforms have this, ex- Google BQ )
+- Efficient use of Cache memory to provide faster results
+- Sclaing DWH easily without much hassle.

 # Script
 The script shows a hands on guide for popular commands with snowflake including most of the features mentioend above.